elesos/webrtc/src/docs/faq.md

 development skills.

-### Is the WebRTC project owned by Google or is it independent?

-WebRTC is an open-source project supported by Google, Mozilla and Opera.
-The API and underlying protocols are being developed jointly at the W3C and IETF.

 ### Are the WebRTC components from Google's acquisition of Global IP Solutions?

 Yes.
-Some components, such as VoiceEngine, VideoEngine, NetEQ, AEC, et al. all stem from the GIPS acquisition.
+Some components, such as VoiceEngine, VideoEngine, NetEQ, AEC, et al. all stem from the GIPS acquisition收购.

 ### What codecs are supported in WebRTC?

 The currently supported voice codecs are G.711, G.722, iLBC, and iSAC, and VP8 is the supported video codec.
-The list of supported codecs may change in the future.

 ### Please explain how WebRTC is free of charge?